MateoCerquetella/RiceBarMac/README.md

 ## 🚀 Overview

-RiceBarMac is a powerful macOS menu bar application that manages your **desktop rice configurations** by copying files from profile directories to your actual system locations.
+RiceBarMac is a powerful macOS menu bar application that manages your **desktop rice configurations** by creating symbolic links from profile directories to your actual system locations.
 It's designed for developers and power users who maintain multiple aesthetic setups and want to switch between them instantly using keyboard shortcuts.

 ## 🔧 How It Works

-RiceBarMac operates as a **file replacement and overlay system** that manages your rice configurations:
+RiceBarMac operates as a **symlink-based overlay system** that manages your rice configurations:

 ### 🎯 **Core Functionality**

 -   **Menu Bar Integration**: Runs silently in your menu bar with a rice bowl icon 🍚
--   **Profile Management**: Stores rice configurations in `~/.ricebar/profiles/`
+-   **Profile Management**: Stores rice configurations in `~/.ricebarmac/profiles/`
--   **File Replacement**: Copies `.config` files and other configurations from profiles to your actual system
+-   **Symlink Management**: Creates symbolic links from profile files to your actual system locations
 -   **Hotkey Registration**: Uses macOS global hotkey system for instant switching

 ### 📁 **Profile Structure**

 ```
-~/.ricebar/profiles/
+~/.ricebarmac/profiles/
 ├── Work/
 │   ├── home/                    # Overlays your home directory
-│   │   └── .config/            # Copies to ~/.config/
+│   │   └── .config/            # Symlinked to ~/.config/
 │   │       ├── alacritty/
 │   │       ├── nvim/
 │   │       └── tmux/